 "On the occasion of this 20th EU-China Summit, the two sides celebrated the 15th anniversary of the EU-China Comprehensive Strategic Partnership.
 This has greatly enhanced the level of EU-China relations, with fruitful outcomes achieved in politics, economy, trade, culture, people-to-people exchanges and other fields.
-The Leaders reaffirmed their commitment to deepening their partnership for peace, growth, reform and civilisation, based on the principles of mutual respect, trust, equality and mutual To proceed with the remaining stages of the project, it has been decided to go for a public-private-partnership (PPP) form of contract, for which the CRBC has signed a MoU with the government.
-Both the European Investment Bank and IMF have warned that the PPP model would not be bankable, requiring large subsidies to make a toll-based concession acceptable to an investor.
-However, the already-sunk costs makes it very difficult politically not to proceed to the project's completion, which in total will cost around \in 3 billion, corresponding to 70 percent of Montenegro's annual GDP (\notin 4.3 billion in 2017).
+The Leaders reaffirmed their commitment to deepening their partnership for peace, growth, reform and civilisation, based on the principles of mutual respect, trust, equality and mutual benefit, by comprehensively implementing the EU-China 2020 Strategic Agenda for Cooperation."